A blue and white checkered printed cotton reminds me of a crisp Spring day, with white fluffy clouds dotting the azure sky above.

 Laura’s Mum, the original owner of the “skirt” is also in memory care.

-These three ladies/Mothers/wives/aunts/nieces daughters/…. all share the same plight with dementia, and memory loss, but are connected now, even though they may not realize it through some fabric that has been shared.
-I think this is really great, and it’s been a source of joy to our Morhers too.
+These three ladies/Mothers/wives/aunts/nieces daughters/…. all share the same plight with dementia, and memory loss, but are connected now, even though they may not realize it .
+These bedskirts connect them through the fabric that has been shared.
+I think this is really great, and it’s been a source of joy to our Mothers too.

 This is Lesley’s Mum’s Room… and this is my Mum’s room…

 This “fabric of our lives,” has been interwoven together across the miles, and two countries, and we are gently blended together as we share our life experiences with our Mothers, as they transition into this newest part of their lives.

 I know these two women, Lesley and Laura, but they don’t know one another… yet… and still..
 I feel as if our paths are meant to coincide, and we were supposed to be in this time together.

 I have shared with both gals the sorrow of being present for our Moms’ as they adjust, and forget things they have before, always known.

 It is our privilege to care for these Mothers of ours.
 To care for those who once birthed us, and dried our tears, bathed us, bandaged up our scratches and scrapes, and worried over us.